Co-Curricular Learning

 Thoughtful

-- Considering the impact of their actions on their communities and beyond.
+- Considering the impact of their actions on themselves and their communities.

-- Acquiring, applying, and creating knowledge to address and solve problems.
+- Gaining, applying, and creating knowledge and ideas

 Inviting

-- Learning to build community and belonging for all their peers.
+- Building community and belonging with all their peers.

-- Showing respect for one another and valuing peers’ ideas and contributions to the Mizzou community.
+- Respecting one another and valuing peers’ ideas and contributions.

 Giving

-- Ethically engaging with others through service and transforming themselves and their communities.
+- Engaging with others through service, transforming themselves and their communities.

-- Sharing their knowledge, time, talent, ideas, and resources with their communities and beyond.
+- Sharing their knowledge, time, talent, and resources for the benefit of others.

-- Pursuing solutions to issues within their communities and beyond through active citizenship.
+- Working towards solutions to issues within their communities.

 Empowered